mshahat/TIBCO_PSG18_API-led/README.md

 ```

 ### I. Text Editor
-Feel free to use the text editor of choise.
+Feel free to use the text editor of choice.

 _macOS_
 ```